-RECOMMENDATION FOR EXECUTIVE COMMITTEE: Recommend to the Administrative Council to add any Data File Extraction service fees as an eligible LINK+ Startup Cost libraries may seek reimbursement for from Serra.
+RECOMMENDATION: Authorize Serra to add any Data File Extraction service fees as an eligible LINK+ Startup Cost that libraries may seek reimbursement for from Serra.

 a.
 Serra LINK+ Adoption Timeline of Events as of May 2023

 Serra LINK+ Adoption Timeline - May 2023